-Placer County recognized the need and importance of the update process for their local hazard mitigation plan and initiated its development.
+Placer County recognized the need and importance of a local hazard mitigation plan and initiated its development.
 After receiving a grant from the Federal Emergency Management Agency (FEMA), which served as the primary funding source for this plan, the County contracted with AMEC Earth and Environmental (AMEC) to facilitate and develop the plan.
-AMEC subcontracted with Robert Olson Associates (ROA) to assist in the plan update process.
-French and Associates, also as a subcontractor to AMEC, provided NFIP/CRS assessment services in support of the plan update.
-The AMEC team's role was to:
+AMEC's role was to:

-- Assist in establishing the Hazard Mitigation Planning Committee (HMPC) as defined by the Disaster Mitigation Act (DMA); - Meet the DMA requirements as established by federal regulations and following FEMA's planning guidance; - Support objectives under the National Flood Insurance Program's Community Rating System and the Flood Mitigation Assistance program; - Facilitate the entire planning process; - Identify the data requirements that HMPC participants could provide and conduct the research and documentation necessary to augment that data, - Assist in facilitating the public input process; - Produce the draft and final plan documents; and - Coordinate with the California Emergency Management Agency (CAL EMA) and FEMA Region IX plan reviews.
+- Assist in establishing the Hazard Mitigation Planning Committee (HMPC) as defined by the Disaster Mitigation Act (DMA); - Meet the DMA requirements as established by federal regulations and following FEMA's planning guidance; - Support objectives under the National Flood Insurance Program's Community Rating System and the Flood Mitigation Assistance program; - Facilitate the entire planning process: - Identify the data requirements that HMPC participants could provide and conduct the research and documentation necessary to augment that data, - Assist in facilitating the public input process; - Produce the draft and final plan documents; and - Coordinate the California Emergency Management Agency (CAL EMA) and FEMA Region IX plan reviews.